Technologicat/unpythonic/doc/features.md

 ### ``pipe``, ``piped``, ``lazy_piped``: sequence functions

+**Changed in v0.15.0.** Multiple return values and named return values, for passing on to the next function in the pipe, as well as in the final return value from the pipe, are now represented as a `Values`.

 Similar to Racket's [threading macros](https://docs.racket-lang.org/threading/).
 A pipe performs a sequence of operations, starting from an initial value, and then returns the final value.
 It's just function composition, but with an emphasis on data flow, which helps improve readability:

 ```python